rpavlik/cmake-modules/README.markdown

 These modules are probably best placed wholesale into a "cmake" subdirectory of your project source.

-If you use Git, try installing [git-subtree][1], so you can easily use this repository for subtree merges, updating simply.
+If you use Git, try installing [git-subtree][1] (included by default on Git for Windows and perhaps for your Linux distro), so you can easily use this repository for subtree merges, updating simply.

 For the initial checkout: